dtinit/dtinit.github.io/docs/dtp-what-is-it.md

 * Handling of skippable errors - when an error occurs with one data object in the middle of a transfer, it need not prevent subsequent data objects from being transferred successfully

 The maintainers and supporters of DTP also look forward to adding new adapters, adding more data sources and destinations to the ecosystem, as more companies make data portability a priority and a commitment.

+If you already know that your company or service should be running DTP, we have an [intro for incoming contibutors](dtp-intro-for-contributors) especially to help understand what service components will be affected and what kinds of engineers within the organization will need to be involved.